 - Information resources selection is shared between Library and academic staff, with final decisions on the overall management of the budget remaining with the Library.

 - Material may also be acquired which supports the wider needs of the institution, such as staff training and development.

-- The Library will acquire material with a significant association to the University and in areas of known collection and research strengths.
+- The Library will acquire material, including archives and special collections, with a significant association to the University and in areas of known collection and research strengths.